ZooFarming/zoo-keeper-docs/pages/manual/expedition.en.md

 *   15 Days
 *   30 Days

+Staking is possible in all 3 pools (2,15,30 day) at the same time.
+It's not possible to stake multiple times in the same pool.

 <div style={{marginTop:30}}>
 ![](/docs/image15.png)
 </div>

-Once you have staked your ZOO tokens, a countdown timer will be visible, displaying the remaining time left until your ZOO is returned and you can claim the gold chest .
+Once you have staked your ZOO tokens, a countdown timer will be visible, displaying the remaining time left until your ZOO is returned and you can claim the gold chest.

 <div style={{marginTop:30}}>
 ![](/docs/image18.png)